Callsign History - Australia

 The ACMA suspended the 1kW licenve permit after 8 months, citing that approx 150 licensees actually applied for the permit, but only 25 or so actually submitted EMR Safety compliance documentation.
 While the ACMA was open to supporting the high power concept, the poor response with EMR safety assessments was interpreted as a uncaring attitude to safety.

-Nothing to report.. but if you are aware of something unfolding, please update or contact David at email@example.com
+Nothing to report.. but if you are aware of something during this period, please contact David at firstname.lastname@example.org

 - David E Burger VK2CZ / VK8AA;

 - Australian Archives; - Mitchell Library (The University of Sydney);

 - Amateur Radio magazine (Wireless Institute of Australia);